detekt/detekt/docs/pages/gettingstarted/gradle.md

 Type resolution is experimental and works only for [predefined tasks listed above](#a-nametasksavailable-plugin-tasksa) or when implementing a custom detekt task with the `classpath` and `jvmTarget` properties present.

+More information on type resolution are available on the [type resolution](type-resolution.md) page.

 ###### Groovy DSL
 ```groovy
 tasks.detekt.jvmTarget = "1.8"